diamante-io/Diamante-Net-Core/docs/software/commands.md

     on possible options for test.
   * For example this will run just the tests tagged with `[tx]` using protocol versions 9 and 10 and stop after the first failure:
-    `DiamNet-core test -a --version 9 --version 10 "[tx]"`
+    `diamnet-core test -a --version 9 --version 10 "[tx]"`
 * **upgrade-db**: Upgrades local database to current schema version.
-This is usually done automatically during DiamNet-core run or other command.
+This is usually done automatically during diamnet-core run or other command.
+* **verify-checkpoints**: Listens to the network until it observes a consensus hash for a checkpoint ledger, and then verifies the entire earlier history of an archive that ends in that ledger hash, writing the output to a reference list of trusted checkpoint hashes.
+  Option **--output-filename <FILE-NAME>** is mandatory and specifies the file to write the trusted checkpoint hashes to.
 * **version**: Print version info and then exit.
 * **write-quorum**: Print a quorum set graph from history.

 ## HTTP Commands
-By default DiamNet-core listens for connections from localhost on port 11626.
+By default diamnet-core listens for connections from localhost on port 11626.
-You can send commands to DiamNet-core via a web browser, curl, or using the --c command line option (see above).
+You can send commands to diamnet-core via a web browser, curl, or using the --c command line option (see above).
 Most commands return their results in JSON format.